Domain Authentication is an important authentication procedure for your email address. It helps to ensure the delivery of your newsletters.

 Don’t forget to type a space before and after the added part.

-Two records that should be added to the subdomains “mailchef._domainkey” and “mailchef._domainkey.email”.
-They can be added as TXT records as follows:
+One record should be added to the subdomain “mailchef._domainkey”.
+It can be added as TXT record as follows

 Once you have completed the setup, you can verify your records by checking the Settings on your eMailChef account.
 Open Domain Authentication and click “Check DKIM – SPF“.

 Please note that changes to your records may take several hours to register.

 Once your domains have been verified, you will see a green tick and a “DKIM/SPF verified” message.